How does Cargotec interpret the EU Taxonomy regulation?

 Cargotec is 100% EU Taxonomy-eligible

-Eligibility means that the activity is described in the delegated act, more precisely eligibility indicates match with the activity description.
+Eligibility means that the activity is described in the delegated act; more precisely, eligibility indicates match with the activity description.
 Alignment means meeting the technical screening criteria.
 In other words, eligibility determines if the activity is relevant (for Cargotec, in light of climate change mitigation) and alignment if the activity is sustainable.
-Our eligibility assessment was conducted on a high level based on the NACE codes.
+Cargotec's eligibility assessment was conducted on a high level, based on the NACE codes.

 The eligibility could be assessed with a different approach, giving less emphasis to the NACE codes and paying particular attention to the description of the activity.
-While assessing the Taxonomy alignment during 2022, we are planning to revisit the eligibility assessment and our judgement of relevant Taxonomy categories may change as a result.
+While assessing the Taxonomy alignment during 2022, Cargotec is planning to revisit the eligibility assessment.
+As a result, the company judgement of relevant Taxonomy categories may change.

-The upcoming alignment assessment will be more detailed: we will assess Cargotec’s activities more closely in order to judge their alignment with the technical screening criteria.
+The upcoming alignment assessment will be more detailed: Cargotec will assess its activities more closely in order to judge their alignment with the technical screening criteria.
 To be fair, a lot of interpretation is needed since cargo and load handling, or port operations are not recognised as a separate activity in the Taxonomy.

 The aim of taxonomy is to direct capital into sustainable investments.
-Thinking of Cargotec as a provider of cargo and load handling solutions, the negative climate impact (especially from the use of the equipment, i.e. customers’ operations) is high but can be mitigated with the low carbon technologies.
-In EU Taxonomy, transport and manufacturing are among the prioritised high emitting sectors, and while those are the sectors of our customers, Cargotec’s activities are categorically relevant.
+Thinking of Cargotec as a provider of cargo and load handling solutions, the negative climate impact (especially from the use of the equipment, i.e. customers’ operations) is high but can be mitigated with the low-carbon technologies.
+In the EU Taxonomy, transport and manufacturing are among the prioritised high emitting sectors, and while those are the sectors of our customers, Cargotec’s activities are categorically relevant.
 From this perspective, Cargotec’s high taxonomy eligibility is justified on a high level.
-Moreover, given the taxonomy objective to direct capital flows: the conventional diesel powered equipment shall be eligible but not aligned, so that they will never be considered environmentally sustainable.
-In the recently published FAQ document, the Commission has advised that a car manufacturer would be able to report as eligible all their car manufacturing activities, including those of combustion engine cars.
-For these reasons we consider all our equipment as taxonomy eligible in 2021 disclosure.
+Moreover, given the taxonomy objective to direct capital flows, the conventional diesel-powered equipment shall be eligible but not aligned, so that they will never be considered environmentally sustainable.
+In its recent FAQ document, the Commission has advised that a car manufacturer would be able to report as eligible all their car manufacturing activities, including those of combustion engine cars.
+For these reasons Cargotec considers its equipment as taxonomy eligible in 2021 disclosure.

-In my opinion it makes sense to understand the activity in terms of the performance: such as cargo or load handling in terms of container moves or lifts.
-As an example, a container move would be considered taxonomy eligible regardless of weather performed by a conventional diesel powered equipment or a low carbon electric version of the equipment.
+It does make sense to understand the activity in terms of performance, such as cargo or load handling in terms of container moves or lifts.
+As an example, a container move would be considered taxonomy-eligible regardless of whether performed by a conventional diesel-powered equipment or a low-carbon electric version of the equipment.
 Consequently, they both are taxonomy eligible but only the move performed by the electric equipment would be considered taxonomy-aligned.
-This approach is also consistent with our LCA calculations where the functional unit is typically defined as the product’s performance over its expected lifetime.
+This approach is also consistent with Cargotec's LCA calculations where the functional unit is typically defined as the product’s performance over its expected lifetime.
 What matters is the substantially lower GHG impact on a life cycle basis compared to the baseline solution.